Private Distribution Systems

-We are required to identify private distribution systems in the district (by the end of 2014) and to carry out a risk assessment on the pipes, storage tanks etc. which join the buildings (before 31 December 2014).
-Monitoring will then be undertaken to check that measures are in place to ensure the water is safe.
+The Council were required to identify private distribution systems in the district by the end of 2014 and to carry out a risk assessment on the pipes, storage tanks etc. which join the buildings before 31 December 2014.
+This has now been done and monitoring is now undertaken to check that measures are in place to ensure the water is safe.

-The risk assessment will determine the frequency of monitoring which will take into account the nature of the distribution system, number and types of premises served.
+The risk assessment determines the frequency of monitoring which will take into account the nature of the distribution system, number and types of premises served.

 If you would like further information or if you believe you have management responsibility for a Private Distribution System or if you believe your property is served by this type of supply please complete an Make an Environmental Health Enquiry.